 And the program wasn’t super intense, back-breaking work: After a 10-15 minute warmup with stretching, patients did 30-50 minutes of aerobic exercise at 50-80 percent of their max heart rate.
 For most people, that’s a brisk walk or a light ride on a bike.

-To further improve your HRR, mix up your type of cardio workouts, Viada suggests.
+To further improve your cardio recovery rate, mix up your type of cardio workouts, Viada suggests.
 The more ways you train, the more you can improve your HRR, so vary your workouts: “Do some long, slow distance work.
 Do some speed work or interval training.
 Do some tempo work [longer work at a faster, race pace],” Viada says.
 “All of those put together are going to get you the best results in HRR, and also the best results in performance and health overall.

 RELATED: How Sleep Helps Muscle Recovery and Growth